apvanlaan/laravel-usaepay/readme.md

 EPAY_SUB=sandbox (change to secure for production)
 #EPAY_ENDPOINT= (optional, use if using a custom endpoint, otherwise defaults to v2)
 ```

+Note: In the following sections, the included routes relate to the controllers I have included in the package.
+If you end up rolling your own then obviously you can ignore those.
+The required fields, however, are required via the USAePay API, so those must remain.

 <a name="epaycustomer-class"></a>
 ## EpayCustomer Class